-No matter which level(s) you end up working at, these positions are mid-level management–handling and overseeing workflow as well as productivity while reporting to senior leaders or managers.
-A good software development manager at this level will have great people skills as well as an ability to handle conflicts.
+No matter which level(s) you end up working at, these positions are mid-level management–handling and overseeing workflow and productivity while reporting to senior leaders or managers.
+A good software development manager at this level will have great people skills as well as the ability to handle conflicts.

-Last, but not least, are senior level management positions.
-They often oversee the work of other managers (mid-level) and also may have some responsibility for setting strategy and corporate direction.
-These senior-level management positions also make executive level decisions that may include thinking of long-term strategy, setting goals and initiatives, and holding other departments accountable.
+Last, but not least are senior-level management positions.
+They often oversee the work of other managers (mid-level) and may have some responsibility for setting strategy and corporate direction.
+These senior-level management positions also make executive-level decisions that may include thinking of long-term strategy, setting goals and initiatives, and holding other departments accountable.

 Are you ready to take the next step forward in your career path?

 Are you ready to find your next career move?

 If so, start your search with GTN or let us know how we can help!

 Wondering about software developer career change options?
 Read our list of similar IT careers to consider.

 Did you enjoy this article?
 If so, please follow GTN on Facebook or Linkedin for advice and tips to advance your IT career in Dallas or nationwide.

 Visit our company’s Linkedin page.